Part I - General Information Applicable to All Priority Types

 If PIMS finds potential matches, one of two things takes place:

 - If the position is indeterminate, PIMS sends the names of priority persons to a PSC priority administration advisor for a secondary and more in-depth screening.
 The PSC advisor will compare the job requirements in the request with the identified priority person(s).
 If the PSC advisor screens out all the identified priority persons, PIMS sends a priority clearance number to the organization.
 If priority persons are being referred, PIMS sends an e-mail to the organization with the names of the potentially qualified priority persons to be assessed for the position.
 An automated e-mail is also sent to priority persons referred to inform them of the referral.
 The e-mail instructs priority persons to communicate with the hiring organization within the time frame stipulated by the organization (minimum of five working days).
 Organizations must communicate with all priority persons who indicate their interest in being considered for the position.
 Organizations may assess interested priority persons based on the priority entitlement order of precedence.

 - If the position is determinate (term), PIMS sends the names of identified priority persons directly to the organization, without additional screening by PSC staff.
 In this situation, organizations may perform their own screening of the identified priority persons, based on information available from PIMS.
 A PSC priority administration advisor will then monitor the screening performed by the organization to ensure the validity of the information provided before providing a clearance number.
-Organizations must communicate with and assess all priority persons who indicate their interest in being considered for the position.
+Organizations must communicate with all priority persons who indicate their interest in being considered for the position.
 Organizations may assess interested priority persons based on the priority entitlement order of precedence.